Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

 On the right, the sum becomes positive and the gap turns upward.
 The minimum is therefore a local derivative-balance event.

-Pair dependence enters through \emph{how} the cancellation occurs.
-The same sign switch happens for both pairs, but the relative weights of \(C_R\) and \(C_I\) and the sharpness of the transition differ.
-This points to one mechanism, realized in different local complex-separation environments.

-In this paper the Cartesian split is mainly diagnostic.
-It tells us which piece drives the sign switch, and it prepares a cleaner complex-plane statement.
+Pair dependence is in \emph{how} that cancellation is achieved: both pairs show the same sign switch, but the relative weights of \(C_R\) and \(C_I\) and the sharpness of the transition differ---one mechanism, different local environments.
+The Cartesian split is mainly diagnostic; it highlights which channel drives the switch and leads to the complex-plane form below.

 \textbf{B. Complex-plane reformulation.}